Who is SSM?

 • Tenancy agreement of business address (if any)

-There are 3 categories for business licenses in Malaysia:
+There are 3 categories of business licenses in Malaysia:

 • General licenses from local town councils